jtonynet/cine-catalogo/README.md

 <a id="tests"></a>
 ### :white_check_mark: Tests

-In the project root directory, runs following commands:
+In the project root directory, and without running all Docker Compose dependencies, execute the following commands:

 ```bash
 $ docker compose up postgres-catalogo -d